Apply for an Extension to Teach

 You may be eligible for an extension if you:

-- currently have an application for a practising cerficate in with the Education Council and your registration has expired and you will be teaching beyond the 10 days allowed after the expiry of your practising certificate or your Limited Authority to Teach
+- currently have an application for a practising certificate pending with the Teaching Council and your registration has expired and you will be teaching beyond the 10 days allowed after the expiry of your practising certificate or your Limited Authority to Teach

 - are applying for the first time for a practising certificate and you have been asked to teach before this has been granted, and